wesleycostaee/PhotonicNetworkComm-CNNDE/README.md

-# Photonic Network Communications - Convolution Neural Network Direct Equalization
+# Photonic Network Communications - Convolution Neural Network Direct Equalization Dataset

 ## Description
 Dataset of the paper submited to the Photonic Network Communications entitled CNN Direct Equalization in OFDM-VLC Systems: Evaluations in a Numerical Model based on Experimental Characterizations.